 David Jaffee noted that even when Amazon fell during March of 2020, those with enough available buying power could have rolled their position forward and realized a profit in April.

-Learn How to Sell Options
+Learn How to Trade and Sell Options

 All traders can benefit from his comprehensive course, including both beginner and advanced traders.